Mohaamedl/Physics-Project/README.md

     Objectives of the work
     and work structure
 Theoretical foundation:
-    Introduction to the physics of a Gaussian beam (incident beam) and the possible resulting beams:
+    Introduction to the physics of a Gaussian beam (incident beam) and the possible resulting beams: done Bessel-Gauss " done
-      Bessel-Gauss "
-      Laguerre-Gauss "
+      Laguerre-Gauss " done
-      Hermite-Gauss "
+      Hermite-Gauss " done
-      OAM. " more extensive explanation
+      OAM. "

 Beam generation with OAM:
     Optical beam generation techniques loaded with OAM :